AnubisLMS/Anubis/docs/README.md

 #### 2.3.3 Stages

-It is important to note that at each stage of the submission pipeline, we will be moving execution back and forth between two users.
+It is important to note that at each stage of the submission pipeline, we will be moving execution back and forth between two unix users.
 There will be the entrypoint program managing the container as user `anubis`.
 The `anubis` user will have much higher privileges than the `student` user.
 The `student` user will be used whenever executing student code.
 It will not have any level of access to anything from the `anubis` user.